KhiopsML/khiops-doc/docs/setup/index.md

 <br>

-## Install the Khiops Python library using Conda {#with-conda data-toc-label="Install Khiops via conda"}
+## Install the Khiops Python Library Using Conda {#with-conda data-toc-label="Install Khiops via conda"}

 The Conda package contains all the necessary components.